 Review the purchase contracts to ensure that everything is as it should be and that your position is protected.

-Provide advice about any inheritance and tax issues that may affect you.
+Advise about any inheritance and tax issues that may affect you.
 This is particularly important in Italy which has rules of ‘forced heirship’.

 Help you make a Will to cover your Italian property, which is advisable in planning the succession of your assets.

-Provide assistance with matters such as Italian residency, tax codes, setting up a bank account or utility contracts for a property following purchase.
+Assist with matters such as Italian residency, tax codes, setting up a bank account or utility contracts for a property following purchase.

 An Italian notary (Notaio) is a legal representation of the Italian Government.
 Whilst they are part of the legal profession, it is important to ensure that you do not confuse the role of your lawyer with that of a Notaio.

 The role of the Notaio in Italy is to oversee the property transaction, to collect the appropriate tax on behalf of the Italian State and to register the property in the Italian Land Registry.
 Legally a Notaio must remain impartial in the property purchase.
-A Notaio can not, therefore, act on behalf of the buyer or the seller.
+A Notaio cannot, therefore, act on behalf of the buyer or the seller.
 You should instruct your own independent Lawyer to advise you specifically in relation to your property purchase and related issues.

-If you are not going to be in Italy during the purchasing process, it is a good idea to provide your lawyer with a Procura Speciale – Limited Power of Attorney.
-This is a legal document that gives another person authority to act on your behalf, for example to sign a property purchase contract.
+If you are not going to be in Italy during the purchasing process, it is a good idea to provide your lawyer with a Procura Speciale – a Limited Power of Attorney.
+This is a legal document that gives another person authority to act on your behalf, for example, to sign a property purchase contract.